kpalac/smallsem/README.txt

 It makes use of Xapian database to index vocabulary from a language and then use frequencues to classify them as interesting.
 Word pairs are also used if the cooccurr in a document.

+Language models' xapian indexes must be unzipped to the same folder to be functional (archives named **_index.zip).

 New languages can be added by modifying generator_en.py script and by training a new Xapian DB on a corpus from a gicen language.